 Close the lid of the pressure cooker and set the steam release knob to the Sealing position.

 See cook times below to choose the time to cook your beets.

-Press the Manual (or Pressure Cook) button, and use the + or - button to adjust the cook time in minutes.
+Press the Manual (or Pressure Cook) button, and use the +/- button to adjust the cook time in minutes (times are below).

 Smaller Beets - 7-10 minutes (some beets are really small 1" - 2" in diameter, so cook those on the lesser time).

 Medium Beets - 12-15 minutes (about the size of a lemon)